 San Francisco, California

 No prison in the United States is more famous than Alcatraz.
 The Rock, as it’s known, is located on an island in San Francisco Bay, and was supposed to be impossible to escape, though three prisoners may or may not have successfully done so.
 Originally a fort and then a military prison, Alcatraz served as a Federal Penitentiary from 1934 until 1963.
 Some of the most famous inmates in US history, including Al Capone, were housed there during its years of operation.
 Today, the prison is operated by the National Park Service and visitors can take a boat out to explore the buildings and cell blocks.
 Tours include an audio guide or you can try to catch one of the free guided tours conducted by National Park Service staff on a variety of topics.
 There are also a variety of permanent and temporary exhibits to explore.
+Find out more of the highlights of Alcatraz here!

 Watch sunset from the Griffith Observatory